Aji Amarillo Chile Powder

 Fruity and bright – the chile pepper version of Carmen Miranda.

 Many home cooks grind aji amarillo peppers into paste and use them as a condiment to be served at every meal.
 In parts of South America, the chile is chopped up fresh or reconstituted from its dried form and tossed with chopped onion, lemon or lime, and salt as a salsa.
 In Peru, many soups and stews require dried aji amarillo peppers (you can’t have a Peruvian-style chicken soup without them).

-The powdered version is rather new to American markets.
+The aji amarillo yellow chili powder is rather new to American markets.
 Its fruitiness and low heat levels have caused it to be used in quirky ways.
 It makes for a unique substitute for mustard powder in a pinch.
 We often add it to banana bread or mix it with honey and use the mixture to glaze a ham.

 |Recommended Applications||Utilize this product in any dish where a strong flavor and noticeable heat is desired.|

 |Basic Preparation||Ready to add to any recipe as directed as no preparation is required.|

 |Cuisine||Asian, Cajun, Caribbean, Chinese, Indian, Latin American, Mexican, Pakistani, Southwestern American, Thai|

 |Handling / Storage||To be stored in a cool, dry place.|

 |Scoville Heat Scale||0|